Faruj

 Faruj (فاروج) (Note: Also romanized as Fārūj; also known as Fārij) is a city in the Central District of Faruj County, North Khorasan province, Iran, serving as capital of both the county and the district.
+Faruj is between the cities of Quchan and Shirvan in the west of the province.

 History

-This city was formerly called Farajabad.
+The city was formerly called Farajabad.
 It is said that about 1200 years ago, during the time of Harun al-Rasheed, Faruj was built by a person named Farjullah.

-This area is located between the cities of Quchan and Shirvan in the west of the province.

 Demographics

 Language

-The main language of the Faruj people is Persian; Turkish Khorasani and Kurdish are also spoken in Kermanji.
-The Faruj Turks are from the Mehani tribe and the Faruj Kurds are from the Zafranlu tribe.
+The main language of Faruj is Persian; Turkish Khorasani and Kurdish are also spoken in Kermanji.
+The Faruj Turks are from the Mehani tribe, and the Kurds from the Zafranlu tribe.

 Population

 At the 2006 National Census, the city's population was 10,039 in 2,639 households.
-At the following census in 2011 the population was 11,731 people in 3,195 households, and at the 2016 census 12,061 people in 3,541 households.
+At the following census in 2011 the population was 11,731 people in 3,195 households.
+The 2016 census counted 12,061 people in 3,541 households.